-In Year 7 students will explore how psychology explains human development, crime and improvement of health.
 In developmental psychology, students will learn about the development of the individual from before birth to adolescence and beyond and that what we experience as children affects us including our later development.
 There will also be an option between criminological psychology and health psychology.
-By studying clinical psychology, students will learn about mental health issues, including issues in diagnosing, features and symptoms of specific disorders, explanations of why disorders develop and treatments and therapies used by clinical psychologists to treat disorders.; and psychological skills, in which students will be asked to draw on other areas of the qualification, in order to understand conceptual and methodological issues.
+By studying clinical psychology, students will learn about mental health issues, including issues in diagnosing, features and symptoms of specific disorders, explanations of why disorders develop and treatments and therapies used by clinical psychologists to treat disorders; and psychological skills, in which students will be asked to draw on other areas of the qualification, in order to understand conceptual and methodological issues.